Expected Great Pyrenees litter

 About Valor

-Valor is a male Great Pyrenees over 12 years old.
+Valor is a male Great Pyrenees almost 13 years old.
 Carefully selected as a great representative of his breed, Linda decided to make him part of their program.
 Linda has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great Pyrenees